Particular/docs.particular.net/nservicebus/msmq/routing.md

 ---
 title: Physical routing with MSMQ
-summary: How to configure physical routing with MSMQ transport
+summary: Configuring physical routing with MSMQ transport
 component: Core
+reviewed: 2016-10-26
 tags:
  - Routing
  - MSMQ
 related:
  - nservicebus/messaging/routing
 ---

 MSMQ is a [bus transport](/nservicebus/transports).
 This means that an MSMQ system consists of multiple nodes, one on each machine, forwarding messages between each other.
-Each NServiceBus endpoint connects to its local MSMQ node.
-In order to address a different NServiceBus endpoint, not only the queue name but also the host name has to be specified.
+Each endpoint connects to its local MSMQ node.
+In order to address a different endpoint, not only the queue name but also the host name has to be specified.

 ## Scaling out